Educational ExperiencesElementary Programs

 Full Day Programming

-The HFHC offers full day programming for students that link directly up to the Science and Technology curriculum with cross-curricular connections to Literacy and Health & Phys.Ed.
+The HFHC offers full day programming for students that link directly up to the NEW Science and Technology curriculum with cross-curricular connections to Literacy and Health & Phys.Ed.

 Throughout the day students will partake in a variety of hands-on activities, games and discussions that link up to specific expectations.